 Tax Planning Tips

-- If you are looking for ways to lower your tax liability, a financial advisor who specializes in tax planning can help optimize your finances.
+- If you’re looking for ways to lower your tax liability, a financial advisor who specializes in tax planning can help optimize your finances.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you want to know how much your next tax refund or balance could be, SmartAsset’s tax return calculator can help you get an estimate.